mmcatdb/mmcat/documentation/content/en/aimm/mcts-optimizer.md

 python -m scripts.mcts.run_example --iterations 20000 --storage-cost-weight 1
 ```

+It accepts the same `--conditions-file` shape, but database ids must match the example's database ids such as `postgres-primary`, `mongo-cluster`, `neo4j-graph`, and `postgres-analytics`.

 It uses generated latency and storage callbacks to demonstrate the optimizer's behavior.
-Use it for understanding the generic search mechanics; use `run_mcts_edbt` for the repository's real cross-database EDBT workflow.
+Use it for understanding the generic search mechanics; use `run_edbt` for the repository's real cross-database EDBT workflow.